UNSW-CSESoc/CSESoc-Django/README.markdown

 ========

 This is the website of CSESoc (Computer Science and Engineering Society) of UNSW.
 This should be the first document that you read before before doing any work on the website.
+This is just the quick and dirty guide though.
+For a more complete and comprehensive guide you should visit the [CSESoc Sysadmin Wiki][1] and read up on how we do things.

 Requirements
 ------------